 How COVID-19 testing works

-Find out if you need to take a PCR test for COVID-19, and what to do before and after a test.
+Find out what to do before and after a test.

 Register a positive rapid antigen test result

 If you test positive with a rapid antigen test, it is recommended that you: